 Richard advises on cases of false imprisonment, assault, malicious prosecution, negligence.
 He is currently advising on a number of cases following successfully defending fracking protestors.

-Prison lawRichard has gained experience in adjudications, parole board hearings along with experience of drafting advices and grounds in prison law Judicial Reviews, with particular recent experience of claims arising out of unlawful re-categorisation and allocation decisions.
+Richard has gained experience in adjudications, parole board hearings along with experience of drafting advices and grounds in prison law Judicial Reviews, with particular recent experience of claims arising out of unlawful re-categorisation and allocation decisions.
 Richard's background in international penal reform assists him in this area.

-International workPrior to joining chambers Richard had extensive international human rights experience in southern Africa.
+Prior to joining chambers Richard gained extensive international human rights experience in southern Africa.
 Richard is regularly involved in the training of justice officials within southern Africa.

-Mental healthWhilst working in Malawi Richard advised and wrote legal opinions for the Malawian Mental Health Department and he is currently instructed by the Malawian Ministry of Health to review the draft mental health bill in preparation for its presentation before the Malawian Parliament.
-Whilst working for Bindmans’ Richard gained considerable experience working with clients, young and old, who had mental capacity issues.
+Richard is experienced in Mental Health review tribunal cases; this follows a long standing interest in Mental Health.
+Whilst working in Malawi Richard advised and wrote legal opinions for the Malawian Mental Health Department and he is currently instructed by the Malawian Ministry of Health to review the draft Mental Health Bill in preparation for its presentation before the Malawian Parliament.
+Whilst working for Bindmans, Richard gained considerable experience working with clients, young and old, who had mental capacity issues.

-After being called to the bar in 2007 Richard worked as a paralegal for Bindmans LLP before going to Malawi in 2008 to work at the
+After being called to the bar in 2007 Richard worked as a paralegal for Bindmans LLP (where he gained experience on a range of criminal matters including murder, VHCC protester cases and historic sexual abuse cases) before going to Malawi in 2008 to work at the

 In addition his penal reform work undertaken whilst in Malawi, Richard also undertook the training of lawyers and senior members of the judiciary and executive on the rule of law, fair trial rights, regional justice and the recently formed African Court.